LundgrenLindqvist/vagrantpress/README.md

 # L+L server configuration

-This repository contains [Puppet](https://puppet.com/) scripts for setting up a new Linux with WordPress and phpMyAdmin installed.
+This repository contains [Puppet](https://puppet.com/) scripts for setting up a new Ubuntu server with WordPress and phpMyAdmin installed.
+The following Ubuntu versions are supported:

+- Ubuntu 16.04 (Xenial Xerus)
+- Ubuntu 18.04 (Bionic Beaver)

 There's also a Vagrantfile here!
 That's because these server configuration scripts grew out of our fork of [vagrantpress](https://github.com/vagrantpress/vagrantpress).
 Now, we use the same server deployment scripts for production and development environments, so it makes sense to keep it all in one place.